 Accommodation prices can also be affordable, especially when compared to similar options in North America.
 A room in a budget to

 The affordability of meals also generally depends on your eating habits, however, you will generally find that portion sizes in Italy are generous and the value for money at most restaurants will be good.
 Especially when compared to eating out in cities in Northern Europe or North America, restaurants can be affordable in Italy.

 Visiting historical monuments and museums can also be affordable in Italy, with museum entry rarely costing more than about €10.
-It can also be affordable to visit various gastronomic destinations, like dairies or vineyards, especially if you organise it yourself rather than going in a guided tour.
+It can also be affordable to visit various gastronomic destinations, like dairies or vineyards, especially if you organise it yourself rather than going on a guided tour.
 For instance, it is possible to taste traditional balsamic vinegar in Modena at the producer absolutely free.
 You can also get full wine tastings for affordable prices as well, usually around €10-15 per person, so long as you visit smaller, local vineyards.

 All in all, Italy can be an affordable country to visit.
-However, if price is your determining factor in choosing between Italy or Spain, you might find the latter to be slightly more affordable.
+However, if price is your determining factor in choosing between Italy vs Spain, you might find the latter to be slightly more affordable.

 Things to Do

 If you’re struggling to choose between visiting Spain or Italy, then it might not help to swing it when comparing the things to do.
 Both countries are absolutely massive and have innumerable cities, towns, and regions that are packed to the brim with history and interesting things to do.

 However, now we’re going to talk about the things to do in Italy.
 Italy is a massive country with numerous diverse regions that you will find significant changes in the culture and cuisine as you travel between them.
 For instance, the history and hill towns of Tuscany are astronomically different to what you will find in the mountains of South Tyrol and the coastline and cuisine of the Apulia regions are different to what you will find in Emilia-Romagna.